Secretpancak/Game-Tester-Portfolio/README.md

 The unit’s UI positioned behind the ability button overlays the ability button whenever the player hovers over it and he needs to hover his mouse from a diffrent way to actually see the ability’s description.

 ### Expected results:

-The unit’s UI shouldn’t be overlaying the ability button and instead should let the player see the abilties’s description and only show up whenever the player hovers over it outside of the main unit’s UI.
+The unit's ability Menu UI shows up whenever the player hovers his mouse over the ability button giving him the description of what the ability does.

 ### Attachments:
 ### Bug Report Video